SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming/07-Homework.md

 * Sides of the rectangle are 5 and 10

 ## Output
-* Print the the calculated area
+* Prints the calculated area
 [/task-description]
 [code-io /]
 [tests]